 Strengthening Families Georgia

 Strengthening Families Georgia (SFG) is a multi-disciplinary partnership of national, state and local, public and private organizations dedicated to embedding five research-based Protective Factors into services and supports for children and their families.
 To learn more about SFG and the protective factors, go to the Strengthening Families Georgia page.

 Students in ECE and child development programs have their own special needs and interests.
-The Student Resources section connects students to information and networks to help them learn how to be outstanding educators for children birth through age 8.
+The Student Resources section connects students to information and networks to help them learn how to be outstanding educators for children birth through age 8, and how to access resources such as DECAL Scholars to help complete their education.
 Check out the information in the Student Resources section.

 Week of the Young Child